 To make the cupcakes:

-- In a separate bowl add the eggs, sour cream, pumpkin, vanilla, Swerve and mix until well combined.
+- In a separate bowl add the eggs, sour cream, pumpkin, vanilla, Swerve and mix using a hand mixer until well combined.

 - Add the dry ingredients into the wet and mix.
 Scoop into silicone cupcake liners or paper liners.